 Pavvakai Pitla, a sambhar made from bitter gourd and freshly ground spices is such a wonderful way to eat bitter gourd (Karela).
 For those who don’t like bitter gourd, this sambhar can be a good initiation dish!

-I had first encountered this sambhar long ago at a friends house, her mother is my go to person for Tamil food, every dish she makes is finger licking delicious.
-Whether it was the bowl of steaming hot rasam or a simple potato fry with rice and sambhar
+I had first encountered Pavvakai Pitla long ago at a friend’s house.
+Her mother is my go to person for Tamil food, every dish she makes is finger licking delicious.
+Whether it was the bowl of steaming hot rasam or a simple potato fry with rice and sambhar!

-Each dish would be so delicious and one day while we were ready to step out for drinks and dinner and I had to pick her up, she told me eat this before we go out.
-I rolled my eyes a little, and then reluctantly had the first bite, the being reluctant vanished after the first bite though and soon I had finished a whole bowl of what she called as pavvakai pitla and steaming hot rice
+Each dish would be so delicious.
+One day, while we were ready to step out for drinks and dinner, and I had to pick her up, she told me eat this before we go out.
+I rolled my eyes a little, and then reluctantly had the first bite, the so called reluctance vanished after the first bite though.
+Soon, I had finished a whole bowl of what she called as pavvakai pitla and steaming hot rice.

-The memories and taste of that lingered in my mind for a long time and then I ate it again somewhere and knew had to recreate this one in my kitchen.
-I spoke to my mother in law who is essentially from Andhra but married a Tamilian and does cook some fantastic Tamil food, she said she did make it but was never happy with the way it turned out.
-A couple of calls to various aunts, some recipe book readings, some research on my favourite food blogs on Tamil and Kerala style food and I had a rough recipe jotted down on a paper, hoping that I would recreate the magic of that was still fresh in my head.
+The memories and taste of that lingered in my mind for a long time.
+Then, I ate it again somewhere and knew had to recreate this one in my kitchen.
+I spoke to my mother in law who is essentially from Andhra but married a Tamilian and does cook some fantastic Tamil food.
+While she said she did make it, she was never happy with the way it turned out.
+A couple of calls to various aunts, some recipe book readings, some research on my favourite food blogs on Tamil and Kerala style food and I had a rough recipe jotted down on a paper, hoping that I would recreate the magic of the awesome Pavvakkai Pitla.